tonymullen/ups-website/src/partials/f15se/hw/group-project-description.html.md

 At the end of each iteration, I will check the following:

 * **Development Practices [6pts]**
-   *   Make sure that all your code and tests--including Moch and Jasmine    tests--have been pushed to Github.
+   *   Make sure that all your code and tests--including Mocha and Jasmine tests--have been pushed to Github.
 Tag your git repository revision with iteration-i, where i is the iteration number.
 To tag the current revision, use git tag -a iteration-1 -m "<commit message>" (for Iteration 1).
       *  **Warning:**  you must explicitly push your tags with the command git push [origin] --tags.
 Please double-check that you can checkout the tag from your Github repository before the deadline!
    *  I should be able to run your tests from a fresh clone using:
         <pre>